 Stalled Sites Program

-In October 2009, Mayor Bloomberg, Speaker Quinn and Commissioner LiMandri passed legislation creating the Stalled Sites Program to encourage owners to safely maintain their sites while work is stalled.
+In October 2009, the Stalled Sites Program was created to encourage owners to safely maintain their sites while work is stalled.
 Owners and developers who opt into the Stalled Sites program create in-depth site safety maintenance plans tailored to their sites’ specific challenges in exchange for being able to renew their active permits for up to four years.
 Under the NYC Construction Codes, work permits automatically lapse if work is suspended at a site for more than 12 months.

 View Buildings Bulletin 2010-001 (PDF) for complete information on the Stalled Sites Program.